Fault-tolerant syndrome extraction in [[n,1,3]] non-CSS code family generated using measurements on graph states: Background and Preliminaries

 \subsection{Hook Errors in QEC}

 Syndrome measurements in quantum error correction are typically performed by coupling ancilla qubits to several data qubits through two-qubit controlled gates such as $\mathrm{CNOT}$ or $\mathrm{CZ}$ gates~\cite{nielsen2010quantum}.
 Pauli errors that occur on the ancilla qubit can propagate through these interactions and generate correlated errors on the data qubits.
 They are called hook errors, since a single ancilla fault can effectively hook onto multiple qubits instead of remaining confined to one~\cite{10.1063/1.1499754}.
 Hence, a single physical fault in a syndrome qubit propagates to the data qubit and converts into two or more qubit errors.
 Therefore, meticulous circuit design is important to evade hook errors.
-If left untreated, hook errors reduce the effective code distance and can significantly limit the error correcting capability of the code.
+If left untreated, hook errors reduce the effective code distance and can significantly limit the code's error-correcting capability.
+Consequently, fault-tolerant syndrome extraction requires circuit-level mechanisms that either suppress hook-error propagation, detect its occurrence, or ensure that the resulting propagated errors remain uniquely decodable.
+This requirement motivates the fault-tolerant syndrome-extraction schemes reviewed next.